 "The first judgements from Conte on Bendtner are very positive.
 He is a youngster who wants to do well."

-However, Marotta dismissed reports that the Turin side were interested in signing Lazio centre-back Modibo Diakite, after the Senegalese star refused to sign a new contract at Stadio Olimpico.
+However, Marotta dismissed reports that the Turin side were interested in signing Lazio center back Modibo Diakite, after the Senegalese star refused to sign a new contract at Stadio Olimpico.

-"There are usually a lot of bombastic headlines about us and we get linked with moves that I can categorically deny.
+"There are usually a lot of bombastic headlines about us and we get linked with moves that I can categorically deny," Marotta said.